publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch36/schI/m__us_usc_t50_s1805.md

     (b) __Determination of probable cause__

-        In determining whether or not probable cause exists for purposes of an order under subsection (a)(2) of this section, a judge may consider past activities of the target, as well as facts and circumstances relating to current or future activities of the target.
+        In determining whether or not probable cause exists for purposes of an order under subsection (a)(2), a judge may consider past activities of the target, as well as facts and circumstances relating to current or future activities of the target.

     (c) __Specifications and directions of orders__